pygame-community/pygame-ce/docs/reST/ref/mixer.rst

       If there is no sound actively playing on the Channel then the Sound will begin playing immediately.

+      The optional parameters ``loops`` and ``fade_ms`` control how the queued Sound is played:

+      - ``loops``: The number of times the queued Sound will loop.
+A value of 0 means the sound will play once, 1 means it will play twice, and so on.
+      - ``fade_ms``: The duration of the fade-in effect in milliseconds when the queued Sound starts playing.
+If set to 0 (default), the Sound will play without a fade.

       .. ## Channel.queue ##

    .. method:: get_queue